 - Sufficient documentation.
 Yes, there will be some documentation maintained about your IT ecosystem.
 Hopefully this documentation is concise, accurate, and high-level.
 Common documentation includes an overview(s) of your infrastructure, release procedures (even if fully automated, there’s still some overview documentation and training), and high-level views of critical aspects of your infrastructure including security, data architecture, and network architecture.
 Organizations that operate in regulated industries will of course need to comply to the documentation requirements of the appropriate regulations.
 When infrastructure components are discoverable and self-documenting there is a lesser need for external documentation, but there is still a need.
 Any documentation that you do create should be maintained under configuration management (CM) control.

 Some methods will choose to prescribe a single approach, such as capturing architectural requirements in the form of epics or pre-building “architectural runways,” but the Disciplined Agile framework promotes an adaptive, context-sensitive strategy.
 DA does this via its goal-driven approach that indicates the decision points that you need to consider, a range of techniques or strategies for you to address each decision point, and the advantages and disadvantages of each technique.
 In this section we present the goal diagram for the IT Operations process blade and overviews its decision points.

-The following diagram overviews the potential activities associated with Disciplined Agile IT Operations.
+Figure 1 overviews the potential activities associated with Disciplined Agile IT Operations.

 The decision points that you need to consider for IT Operations are: